serverless/extensions/README.md

 ext info
 ```

-Lastly, Extensions (if provisioning something) should come with a `destroy` Action.
+Lastly, Extensions (if provisioning something) should come with a `remove` Action.
 Run it:

 ```
-ext destroy
+ext remove
 ```

 Verify State was removed.
 You should see `undefined` values: